 Healing Enmeshed Parenting

-Your children need you to be a role model of taking loving care of yourself; of defining your own worth and taking responsibility for your own feelings of pain and joy.
+Your children look to you as a role model of taking loving care of yourself; of defining your own worth and taking responsibility for your own feelings of pain and joy.
 They need to see you as a productive member of society, whether it is through your work, volunteer work, or creative activities and hobbies.
-They need to feel free to be themselves and follow their own path in life, without feeling that they will hurt or disappoint you.
-10 Parenting Secrets To Empower Kids
+They need to feel free to, openly, be themselves and follow their own path in life, without feeling that they will hurt or disappoint you.

 It's key that they know they can come to you with their fears, questions, doubts and dilemmas, and that you will be there to help them find their way.
 Rather than imposing your way upon them, they need to feel your love and support for who they are, rather than who you think they ought to resemble.

 You will end up with a far better relationship with your children if you learn how to make yourself happy and define your own worth, rather than making your children responsible for you.
 As adults, they will continue to want to spend time with you if you are your own person.
 However, if they feel obligated to bond with you, they might resist.

 If you are an enmeshed parent, do yourself and your children a huge favor and start learning to take responsibility for your own happiness and pain through your own inner bonding practice.

 To begin learning how to love and connect with yourself, so that you can connect with your children and others, take advantage of our free Inner Bonding eCourse and receive Free Help with your parenting.
 Connect with Margaret on Facebook.